-Welcome to TechRadar's list of best sci-fi movies, which includes captivating science fiction movies that you can stream now on Netflix or Amazon Prime.
+Hello, and welcome to TechRadar's list of the best sci-fi movies, which features all of the most intriguing sci-fi movies that you can stream right now on Netflix or Amazon Prime.

-No genre has captivated viewers with awe and wonder quite like sci-fi.
-From artificial intelligence and biological mutations to deep space discovery and alien creatures (sentient or not), sci-fi offers a look at a strange new world, and sometimes a future that’s just a little bit nearer than we’d prefer.
+No genre has ensnared audiences with amazement and wonder quite like science fiction.
+From artificial intelligence and biological mutations to alien creatures (sentient or not) and deep space discovery, science fiction offers a look at a strange new world, and sometimes a future that’s just a little bit closer than we’d prefer.

-Just like something foretold in a sci-fi movie from the ‘50s or ‘60s, you now hold the power to stream movies directly from the internet to your television.
-And, with science fiction’s demand at an all-time peak, there’s never been a better time to be a fan of all things strange and unnatural.
+Only now, just like something you would have seen in the early days of the genre itself, you now hold the power to stream movies directly from the cloud to a variety of streaming devices.
+And, with sci-fi’s popularity at an all-time high, there’s never been a better time to be a fan of all things strange and unusual.

-Keeping that in mind, we’ve culled through the major streaming services and found all of the best sci-fi movies your streaming powers can summon and, for those who'd prefer home viewing without loading, found links to the Blu-rays of every film on this list.
+With that in mind, we’ve sorted through the major streaming providers and found all of the best science fiction films you can conjure with the magic of the internet and, for those who'd prefer home viewing without buffering, found links to the Blu-rays of each movie on this list.

-Oh, and knowing how quickly movies can appear and disappear on Netflix and Amazon Prime Video, we will keep this article updated.
-So, if you don't see anything you like right now, keep checking back to see if your favorites are ready to watch.
+Oh, and realizing how quickly films can appear and disappear on Netflix and Amazon Prime Video, we will keep this article updated.
+So, if you don't see anything you like right now, keep checking back to see if your favorite movie is ready to stream.